Open-STEM/Open-STEM.github.io/docs/source/examples/index.rst

         #
         polygon(side_length = 10, number_of_sides = 5)

 wait_for_button() is also a sample method, located within SampleCode.sample_miscellaneous.py.
-Placing it at the beginning of main() causes the code to wait for the button input before running, which is often a desireable property.
+Placing it at the beginning of main() causes the code to wait for a button input before running, which is often a desireable property.